senriques/Blockchain-4010-Fall-2018/Assignments/A-01/Intro-To-Go.md

 	mkdir hello-world
 	cd hello-world
 ```

+In Windows you should be in your home directory xyzzy or a similar directory.
+In the bash shell from git
+the same commands as on Mac should work (the did for me a few minutes ago).

 Cut and paste - or type in (probably better for you) the following program.
 These instructions are
 also on the Go download page.
 Put it into a file called `main.go`.